 Consumers purchasing through the exchanges will receive coverage through private insurance companies, with many receiving federal tax credits to help pay for policies.
 While the consumer may not be paying the full price of the policy, the insurance companies will still receive the full premium.
 With millions mandated to receive coverage, how much are the currently uninsured worth to the health insurance industry?

 To answer this question we looked at what the uninsured would pay in monthly premiums for coverage with private insurers.
 (See our methodology below) Based on our estimates the uninsured are worth a potential 92+ billion dollars in annual premiums to the insurance companies.
-The Affordable Care Act requires that 80% of the value of the premiums be used to service health care costs, leaving a little over 18.4 billion dollars to be spread accross employees, marketing, overhead and profits.
+The Affordable Care Act requires that 80% of the value of the premiums be used to service health care costs, leaving a little over 18.4 billion dollars to be spread across employees, marketing, overhead and profits.
 Insurance companies we've looked at could expect anywhere from 2-4% of all premiums to come in the form of profits.
 This would amount to $1.8 - $3.6 billion dollars annually.

 Uninsured Over 138% FPL

 Total Annual Premiums

 It will take a number of years for all of the uninsured to get coverage, with the CBO estimating that it may not occur until 2015.
 Accounting for annual increases in insurance premiums the annual total would easily exceed $100 billion by then.

 To estimate the potential value of the uninsured we needed to determine how many were uninsured and what their premiums would be for insurance.
 While the consumer may be paying only a fraction of the actual premiums due to tax credits, the insurance companies would still receive the full value of the premiums.

 Prices for plans vary dramatically between states and even between counties within states.
 In order to account for this, we approached our analysis at a county by county level.